Let’s get you the best mixer for your podcast sounds.

 More unique to the Yamaha MG10XU are the two XLR outputs for maintaining quality sound.

-The Yamaha MG10XU has 2, 1-knob compressors, specific to the first two channels instead of a master control 1-knob compressor for all audio inputs.
+The Yamaha MG10XU has two 1-knob compressors, specific to the first two channels, instead of a master control 1-knob compressor for all audio inputs.
 It is perfect for sessions where you may have two vocals and perhaps instruments in the background.

 If you need to use your mixer at the standing level, the MG10XU mixer has the capability of being installed onto a mic stand with a mic stand mount.

-The power supply is external with a converter cord so that the MG10XU can maintain its small and portable profile.
+The power supply is external with a converter cord, so the MG10XU can maintain its small and portable profile.

 This mixer is 7.47 lb and 15.75” X 5.2” X 14.17”… a little lighter than the Behringer, but larger.

-Podcasters have loved this mixer for its ability to filter out some of the lower, background noises.
-It’s portability, ease of use, and the smoothness of the dials.
+Podcasters have loved this mixer for its ability to filter out some of the lower background noises, portability, ease of use, and smoothness of the dials.
 Additionally, the MG10XU was built by Yamaha, a trusted sound brand with top quality, so reviewers love it.

-On the downside, some mixers prefer faders as opposed to rotary dials for increased precision of control.
-The USB 2 cable is not included with the mixer, but direct connection via USB is possible.
+On the downside, some mixers prefer faders as opposed to rotary dials for increased control precision.
+The USB 2 cable is not included with the mixer, but a direct connection via USB is possible.

 Behringer Xenyx 1204 USB

-With 4 XLR phantom power input, you can use both dynamic and condenser microphones.
+With 4 XLR phantom power inputs, you can use both dynamic and condenser microphones.

-With the Behringer Xenyx 1204 USB, you get the benefits of podcasting software download on the Behringer website.
-It’s got over 150 instrument and effect plug-ins with free audio recording and editing software as well.
+With the Behringer Xenyx 1204 USB, you get the benefits of podcasting software downloaded on the Behringer website.
+It’s got over 150 instrument and effect plug-ins with free audio recording and editing software.

 The two AUX inputs for each channel give you pre-fader and post-fader for monitoring and effects.

-The alternative output options allow you to route the mix to go to multiple places.
-Control and headphone outputs give you the flexibility to listen to different things of the mix from the control to the headphones.
+The alternative output options allow you to route the mix to multiple places.
+Control and headphone outputs will enable you to listen to different things in the mix, from the control to the headphones.

 The power supply that works between 100V and 240 V allows you to take the mixer anywhere.

-With the purchase of this mixer, you get rack-mount brackets, so you can mount it or use it straight on your desktop.
+With this mixer, you get rack-mount brackets, so you can mount it or use it straight on your desktop.

 Reviewers love the Behringer Xenyx 1204 USB mixer for its flexibility, wide range of features, and ease of use.
 This product will fit all your needs with a relatively lower budget for entry-level sound mixers or podcasters with little variation in sound inputs.